 If you have been bitten by a dog in Alpharetta, you are not alone.
-There are about 78 million dogs in the U.S., and some of them are prone to aggressive behavior or are simply poorly controlled.
 About 27,000 people need reconstructive surgery each year because of dog bites.
-Dog bites can lead to infections, may require surgery or stitches, and may dramatically change lives, especially when the victims are young children.
-You do not have to absorb the cost of your dog bite.
-But you need to talk to an Alpharetta dog bite lawyer.
+Dog bites may lead to infections, require surgery or stitches, and dramatically change lives, especially when the victims are young children.

 If you need immediate medical attention, call 911.
 However, if you are able, you can do some things at the scene to protect yourself and begin gathering evidence to help your case.
 Try to get the following information about the dog that bit you: